 It is no secret that we are big fans of blenders.
 They are affordable, multifunctional and easy to use.
 These days, most households have at least one blender in the kitchen cupboard.
 In case you are not yet convinced, here are 8 advantages to buying a blender.

-8 benefits of a blender
+8 advantages of a blender

-Benefit #1: A blender is time-saving
+Advantage #1: a blender is time-saving

 Making a sauce with a mortar and pestle?
 That requires quite a bit of effort and you’ll never get it as fine as with a blender.
 Within 2 and 5 minutes, most ingredients are finely ground.
 Want to make a smoothie?
-You throw the blender full and a few minutes later your smoothie is ready.
+You pour the blender full and a few minutes later your smoothie is ready.

 Benefit #3: incredibly versatile